letuss004/AssaultCubeHack/README.md

 # How to Hack Any Game C++

 This is the source code for How to Hack Any Game C++ Guided Hacking series.
+For people who are lazy to type like me :)
+Thank GH-Drake for the tutorial